mayankRepo01/MavenDemoProject/README.md

 ![image](https://github.com/mayankRepo01/MavenDemoProject/assets/83690350/714377cf-44a8-410f-bb7c-c806a076aae2)

-2- create a nexus group in that add this this proxy and one nexus repo
+2- create a nexus group in that add this this proxy and  any release nexus repo

 3 - in the project use just the group repo the jars will be pulled automatically from mvn central proxy and gets stored in nexus